lashoun/upgraded-fefates-randomizer/README.md

 - Changed all "Rout the enemy" objectives to "Defeat the boss"
 - All chapters have a 20-turn limit
 - Free Heart Seal given after chapter 5
+- Most bosses in the second half of each route have better weapons
 - Endgame chapters of each route should allow the player to save (not tested)

 #### Weapons